Canine Naturals Dog Food Review

-Even when you consider the protein-boosting effect of the peas and flaxseed meal, this looks like the profile of a kibble containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the peas and flaxseed meal, this looks like the profile of a kibble containing a notable amount of meat.

-Canine Naturals is a plant-based dry dog food using a moderate amount of named meat meals as its main sources of animal protein, thus earning the brand 4 stars.
+Canine Naturals is a grain-inclusive dry dog food using a notable amount of named meat meals as its dominant source of animal protein, thus earning the brand 4.5 stars.

 Get free dog food recall alerts sent to you by email.
 Subscribe to The Advisor’s recall notification list.

 The following Canine Naturals dog food review is also posted on this website: